fs7fyqy553/letterboxd/README.md

 - Backend:

-    - Server:
     - Written in NodeJS within Express
     - Accessible using a REST API with Authentication
     - Uses a MongoDB Database
     - Tested using MongoDB In-Memory Server and Supertest in Jest
-        - Contains a web Scraper written in TypeScript and using Puppeteer
+    - Contains a Web Scraper written in TypeScript and using Puppeteer (see database-updater/)